 While I've got the kids in a decluttering mood, now is the perfect time to sort through these things and decide what we are ready to part with.
 Some of these will be great to pass down to families with younger kids, and others might just need to head to the recycling bin.
 But getting them out of my closets will feel great!

 I also like to tackle the mudroom and garage areas with the same mindset- what we are no longer using or is no longer in usable condition (like those soccer balls that no longer hold air) needs to move on out.
 Clear the space and your mind by getting rid of the items that are no longer useful to your family!

 Get Your Home Organized for Back to School Checklist!

 It's always easier to organize when you are working from a checklist don't you think?

-You can download and print your own back to school checklist by signing up here to join the MomOf6 Busy Moms Community.
-Once you confirm your subscription it will download right to your desktop or device.
+You can download and print your own back to school checklist by signing up below to join the MomOf6 Busy Moms Community, and you'll be directed to a thank you page with access instructions:

 Looking for More Back to School Ideas?

 - How to Create an Organized Homework Space in the Kitchen

 - School Supplies for Middle School and High School– what to keep on hand and how to keep it organized